 Now we need to run migrations.
 Migrations are scripts used to update the database.
 To run the migrations, you can do for GNU/Linux and Mac OS X:

 If you are using Windows and DATABASE of sqlite, you will need to copy the sqlite3.dll from

 “C:\ProgramData\chocolatey\lib\SQLite\tools” to where plm.exe and plume.exe were compiled:

 Migrations should be run after each update.
 When in doubt, run them.

 You will also need to initialise search index:

 After that, you’ll need to setup your instance, and the admin’s account.

-plm instance new plm users new --admin
+plm users new --admin

 Note if you want to use LDAP: you should still create an administrator account, at least to give admin rights to your own LDAP account once it’s registered.

 On Windows, there might be an error creating the admin user.
 To get around this, you need to run: